Common Summer Questions

 Are there ‘hidden’ trip costs beyond tuition and airfare?

-ARCC programs are meant to be “all inclusive”, meaning all food, lodging, transportation, and activities are paid for with your trip tuition.
+ARCC programs are meant to be “all inclusive,” meaning all food, lodging, transportation, and activities are paid for with your trip tuition.
 Unlike other programs, ARCC will never say to you “For another $100, you can do the zipline.”
 Everything you read about in the your itinerary will be included in your trip.
-You will only need to bring spending money for things like luggage fees, souvenirs, or unexpected medical emergencies/clinic visits.
+You will only need to bring spending money for things like luggage fees, laundry, souvenirs, unexpected medical emergencies/clinic visits, and, on some programs, visas acquired in-country.